metaworldlibrary/avmr/README.md

 # Amazing View Mountain Resort

-Test all possible scenarios
+-Test all possible scenarios
+    - book
-    -> book -> check in(room will not be available) -> check out (room now available) -> book based on no of guests
+        - check in(room will not be available)
+        - check out (room now available)
+        - book based on number of guests.
-        ->need to rooms that can be selected
+        - need to rooms that can be selected
-        Ex.
-10 guest - can offer a single room can be accomodated by 10 persons or several rooms that be selected to accomodate 10 persons
+        - Ex.
+10 guest - can offer a single room can be accomodated by 10 persons or several rooms that be selected to accomodate 10 -persons
-    -> book -> cancel -> w/ refund (anchan note: ask me later about refund policy) -> book -> cancel -> w/o refund
+        - cancel w/ refund: (anchan note: ask me later about refund policy)
+        - cancel w/o refund
-    -> book -> rebook -> check in -> check out
+        - rebook: check in -> check out
     ~~need to send copy of docu on or before feb 4~~ (anchan note: thats not something we are concern of)

     Admin Module